 Day 1: Evening arrival at Kilimanjaro International Airport, Arusha, Tanzania.
 Transfer to our beautiful lakeside lodge on the grounds of an old coffee plantation.

-Days 8-9: Game drive to our permanent luxury tented camp, home for the next two nights.
+Days 8-9: Game drive in Lake Manyara National Park, known for its beautiful soda lake often full of flamingos, hippo pools, and tree-climbing lions.
+Continue to our permanent luxury tented camp, home for the next two nights.
 Located in a remote area of Tarangire National Park, Swala Camp attracts large herds of elephants to its nearby watering holes during the months of June-October.
 Early in the morning, sip coffee on your tent's porch as elephants quench their thirst nearby.

 Day 10: Return to Arusha, where we say goodbye before your evening flight, or extend your tour on the exotic island of Zanzibar.